National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Department of Commerce.

 Based on the best available information, we find that the threat of overutilization by fisheries, inadequate existing regulatory mechanisms, and other natural factors may be impacting Harrison's dogfish populations to a degree that raises concerns of a risk of extinction, with evidence of severe population declines throughout the species' observed range.
 We conclude that the petition presents substantial scientific information indicating that the petitioned action of listing C. harrissoni as threatened or endangered may be warranted.

 Haploblepharus kistnasamyi is a rare shark species, known only from three adult specimens, and is thought to be endemic to South Africa (Human, 2009a).
-These known specimens have all occurred inshore, from the intertidal zone to 30 m depth, and within a small area (less than 100 km2) surrounding Durban, KwaZulu-Natal (Human, 2009a).
+These known specimens have all occurred inshore, from the intertidal zone to 30 m depth, and within a small Start Printed Page 69382area (less than 100 km2) surrounding Durban, KwaZulu-Natal (Human, 2009a).
 The species was previously assumed to be a form of Haploblepharus edwardsii, but in 2006 was named as a new species based on morphological differences (Human, 2009a).
 The petition acknowledges that the population size, trend, and life history of the species are virtually unknown.

 The petition identifies habitat degradation, overutilization (as bycatch in fisheries), and inadequacy of existing regulatory mechanisms as the main threats to the species' continued existence, and relies primarily on the information within the IUCN assessment (Human, 2009a) for its support.
 The petition, quoting the IUCN assessment, states that Durban is experiencing increasing industrialization and contends that the resultant industrial waste output, pollution, and land development activities are degrading the only known habitat of H. kistnasamyi to the point where its continued existence is at risk.
 The petitioner also notes that the sharks' restricted range leaves it vulnerable to these localized activities and stochastic events.
 However, neither the IUCN assessment nor the petition provides any supporting information (or references) for these statements, such as information on the level of development in the area, the amount of waste or pollutants entering the waters surrounding Durban (or water quality data), or evidence that the shark species is responding in a negative fashion to this threat.
 Likewise, the petitioner states that bycatch is a threat to the species and cites the IUCN assessment, which notes that the area around Durban is heavily fished, especially by the prawn fisheries, but provides no additional information, references, or data on this fishery.
 Without further information on these fisheries, such as their areas of operation, gear and methods, or data on catch and bycatch, it is unclear how the petitioner came to the conclusion that these fisheries are negatively affecting the abundance of H. kistnasamyi, especially in light of the significant unknowns surrounding the life history of H. kistnasamyi.
 In fact, there have recently been questions regarding the exact range of this species, as the IUCN assessment states that possible juveniles of the species have been recorded, but not yet verified, from the Eastern Cape to west of Mossel Bay, both also in South Africa.
 If these juveniles are identified as H. kistnasamyi, then this would provide evidence that the species is not as restricted in its range as previously thought, and especially highlights the need for more sampling and data to understand the species' life history and ecology.